opdev/l5-operator-demo/docs/markdown/level4.md

 ```

 <aside class="notes">

-and a clusterrole binding to bind
+- and a clusterrole binding to bind
-the clusterrole to the prometheus-k8s serviceaccount in the openshift-monitoring namespace
+- clusterrole to prometheus-k8s serviceaccount in the openshift-monitoring namespace

 </aside>
 ---